 About Kipnis Architecture and Planning (KAP)

 Kipnis Architecture and Planning was one of the first firms to sign AIA’s 2030 Challenge, which calls for all new buildings, developments, and major renovations to be carbon-neutral by 2030.
 The firm is best known for exceptional sustainability efforts while taking overall excellence in design just as seriously, and designs new construction homes with modern designs to sensitively rehabilitate historic homes.
-The firm was founded in 1993 by Nathan Kipnis, a Fellow of the American Institute of Architects and a LEED Advanced Professional certified in Building Design and Construction (LEED AP BD&C), who earned a Master of Architecture with an emphasis in Energy Conscious Design from Arizona State University.
+The firm was founded in 1993 by Nathan Kipnis, a Fellow of the American Institute of Architects and a LEED Accredited Professional certified in Building Design and Construction (LEED AP BD&C), who earned a Master of Architecture with an emphasis in Energy Conscious Design from Arizona State University.
 He serves on the AIA National 2030 Commitment Working Group, as well as the Citizens Greener Evanston group.
-Among other notables, KAP designs have won the Chicago Magazine Green Award and Home of the Decade by Natural Home Magazine, and the Best Residential Architect from Better Magazine.
+Among other notables, KAP designs have won the Chicago Magazine Green Award, Home of the Decade by Natural Home Magazine, and the Best Residential Architect from Better Magazine.